-T-Mobile intros new no-contract mobile broadband plans ahead of May 20th launchAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile intros new no-contract mobile broadband plans ahead of May 20th launchAlex Wagner - Editorial Director of News and Content

 Today T-Mobile took the wraps off of a set of new no contract mobile broadband plans, with data allotments ranging from 300MB to 5GB.
 The plans will officially go on sale on May 20th and will be available to tablets, mobile hotspots and USB sticks.
 Here's how the new offerings break down: